-Appalachian initiated and completed the Fish Community Survey in 2020 in accordance with the schedule provided in the RSP, with minor variances as previously noted in the ISR.
-A preliminary Fish Community Survey Report was filed with the ISR on January 11, 2021, and the results of this study were presented at the ISR meeting held on January 21, 2021.
-No study modifications were made or required by FERC subsequent to comments received at or following the ISR meeting.
+Appalachian initiated and completed the Fish Community Survey in 2020 in accordance with the schedule provided in the RSP, with minor variances as originally noted in the ISR.
+No study modifications were made or required by FERC subsequent to comments received at or following the ISR or USR meetings.

-The technical report including the results of the Fish Community Survey is included in Attachment 1 of Appendix C of this USR.
+The technical report including the results of the Fish Community Survey is included in Attachment 1 of this Study Report.

-3.2 Roanoke Logperch Survey
+3.2 Roanoke Logperch Surveys